-Now that I’ve been there for a while I thought now would be the perfect opportunity to reflect on the last 5 months and look back at what I’ve learned.
+Now that I’ve been there for a while I thought now would be the perfect opportunity to reflect on the last 5 months and look back on what I’ve learned.

 Getting to grips with a new subject matter